the-m-master/Moruga/README.md

 | silesia/webster | 41458703 | 8358852 | 20%
 | silesia/x-ray | 8474240 | 4508396 | 53%
 | silesia/xml | 5345280 | 433876 | 8%

+## Acknowledgements

+Moruga has taken advantage of ideas in the [data compression community](https://encode.su/).

+Here are some of the major contributors:

+* Matt Mahoney
+* Alex Rhatushnyak